B-D-I/medical_bot/README.md

 <b>Enables patient medical image to be captured, then classified for MPXV, normal, or other skin condition.
 Then the diagnosis and accompanying data is sent via email to specified address.</b>
 <br/>
 <br/>
-IGNORE ALL SCRATCH FILES, THESE INCLUDED FUNCTIONS UNECCESSARY OR BEYOND THE SCOPE OF THE DISSERTATION RESEARCH:
+IGNORE ALL SCRATCH FILES, THESE INCLUDED FUNCTIONS UNECCESSARY OR BEYOND THE SCOPE OF THE DISSERTATION RESEARCH:<br/>
-- heart rate sensor
+- heart rate sensor<br/>
-- SQLite database
+- SQLite database<br/>
-- web scraping
+- web scraping<br/>
-- user CRUD functions
+- user CRUD functions<br/>
-- time / date / chatbot functions etc.
+- time / date / chatbot functions etc.<br/>
 <br/>
 Code is reduced and only allows for patient data to be kept in volatile memory for security <br/>
 <br/>